I have a temporary (ex parte) protection order against the abuser. Can his/her gun be taken away?

 - requires the respondent to give up possession of any firearms.1

 Also, under Washington, D.C. law, a person has to first apply for a registration certificate before legally owning a firearm.
-Anyone who had a final civil protection order against him/her in any state within the past five years or someone who currently has a final civil protection order or a final extreme risk protection order against him/her should be denied the registration certificate.
+Anyone who had a final civil protection order against him/her in any state within the past five years or someone who currently has a final civil protection order or an ex parte or final extreme risk protection order against him/her should be denied the registration certificate.
 Therefore, the person cannot legally possess a firearm.2

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a final protection order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
 Go to the Federal Gun Laws page to get more information.